google.com, pub-5651232873618710, DIRECT, f08c47fec0942fa0

 So why do I make myself endure it?

-Reading your work aloud is one of the simplest ways to catch mistakes spell checkers can miss.
+Reading your work aloud is one of the simplest ways to catch mistakes spell checkers can miss, such as:

 “I don’t want to talk about it anymore than that.” rather than “I don’t want to talk about it any more than that.”